roytang/blog/content/posts/2007/10/how-to-solve-technical-problems.md

 url: /2007/10/how-to-solve-technical-problems/
 ---

 One of the qualities that I think make a really good software developer is the ability to solve difficult technical problems.
-Unless you&'re the sort of software developer who just sells the same piece of software over and over again, at some point in time you&'ll to need to find out how to implement some feature you&'ve never tried before.
-Or you&'ll hit a problem that&'s not documented in any official docs and you need that critical functionality.
+Unless you're the sort of software developer who just sells the same piece of software over and over again, at some point in time you'll to need to find out how to implement some feature you've never tried before.
+Or you'll hit a problem that's not documented in any official docs and you need that critical functionality.

 Typically, there are two approaches: Research and Experimentation.
-Today I&'ll talk about Research.
+Today I'll talk about Research.

 Research means the internet of course, but what part of it exactly?
 At first of course you should search for the information yourself, using Google usually.
-But often if the technology is new or the problem is esoteric enough, you won&'t be able to find what you need (or you would need very precise keywords).
+But often if the technology is new or the problem is esoteric enough, you won't be able to find what you need (or you would need very precise keywords).
 The second step is to ask for expert help.

 As an example, some recent postings of mine on a Microsoft-related forum (I was trying to figure out how to do an addin for Microsoft Office) elicited a mail from someone with the subject &#8220;Hello, I need ur help&#8221;.
 I was feeling a bit helpful, so I gave him a reply.
-I&'m not sure if it was smarmy or anything, but I also gave him some additional advice, and I quote:
+I'm not sure if it was smarmy or anything, but I also gave him some additional advice, and I quote:

 &#8220;Also I have some additional free advice for you: